-A quarter of Americans owe $10,000 or more in medical debt, even though half of them have insurance that's supposed to minimize excessive health-care costs, a new survey finds.
+A quarter of Americans owe $10,000 or more in medical debt, even though half of them have health insurance that's supposed to minimize excessive health-care costs, a new survey finds.

-Around 55% of the total respondents having medical debt of some kind, saying that it affects their other financial goals.
+Around 55% of the total respondents report having medical debt of some kind, saying that it affects their other financial goals.
 In fact, nearly half of people with medical debt say that it has prevented them from buying a house or saving for retirement.

 Health insurance doesn't seem to matter when it comes to medical costs